salvatorecordiano/achilles-and-the-tortoise/WORKSHOP_2.md

 In this workshop we will create a simple producer and consumer.

-They will use the queue `queue-test` to produce and consume messages.
+They will use the queue `queue-test0` to produce and consume messages.

 Consumer and producer will be placed in the folder of the same name.